-Two hours of contemporary technique and conditioning to prepare for the upcoming school year.
-Open to returning WMU students.
+Two hours of contemporary dance technique and conditioning to prepare for the upcoming school year.
+Open to new and returning WMU students.

-This spring I'm doing a deep dive into inversions.
-Learn the prep poses to build strength and flexibilty, identify modification to suit your practice, and build safe inversions alone or with assistance.
+This fall we're doing a deep dive into inversions.
+Learn the prep poses to build strength and flexibilty, identify modifications to suit your practice, and build safe inversions alone or with assistance.

 Vinyasa yoga focuses on mindful movement through integrated asana and pranayama.
 Emphasis will be placed on alignment and breath cues.
 Suitable for all-levels, tends to be a vigorous practice, can be done in mild heat.